Tsukinami-sai 月次祭

 Nagoshi-no-Harae 夏越之祓

-Purify and recharge your spirit for the summer From ancient times, the Japanese people practiced Nagoshi-no-Harae, a prayer to purify and to rid themselves of the first half of the year’s yakunan (illness, accident, injury, fight etc…) or “bad luck” and kegare, or “withered spirit”.
-Over the course of the first half of the year, […]
+Purify and recharge your spirit for the summer Nagoshi-no-Harae is one of the two great purification ceremonies during the year to purify ourselves.
+The other one being Toshikoshi-no-Ōharae.
+From ancient times, the Japanese people practiced Nagoshi-no-Harae, a prayer to purify and to rid themselves of the first half of the year’s yakunan (illness, accident, injury, […]

 Read More